 To complement the broader observations outlined in the report and enable you to see how they can be applied in practice, I’ll also make comments and suggestions throughout the manuscript.
 For example, this may include structural suggestions, such as reordering parts of the text and modifying chapter and scene breaks, and highlighting sections to indicate point of view shifts.

 As part of a developmental or structural edit, a lot of time is spent on creative thinking.
-I’m fully immersed in your manuscript, your characters are constantly on my mind, and I’m trying to figure out why certain structural or plot elements aren’t quite hitting the mark.
-Reflection is a valuable use of time, and sometimes it takes a few days for things to slot into place, or for it to become clear why a particular aspect isn’t working quite as it should.
+I’m fully immersed in your manuscript, your characters are constantly on my mind, and I’m trying to figure out how certain structural or plot elements could be enhanced or why they aren’t quite hitting the mark.
+Reflection is a valuable use of time, and sometimes it takes a few days for things to slot into place, or for it to become clear why a particular aspect isn’t working quite as it should, or if something’s missing.
 This is another example of the behind-the-scenes work that plays a big role in both a developmental edit and a line and copy edit.

 To begin with, I’ll send you a questionnaire which will provide you with the opportunity to tell me about your writing background, what your intentions are and any concerns you may have, enabling me to best focus my feedback.